 Series Editors: Aimee McClure, Clarke University, Mike Palmquist, Colorado State University, and Aleashia Walton, University of Cincinnati

 Associate Editor: Jagadish Paudel, University of Texas at El Paso

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in a low-cost print edition from our publishing partner, the University Press of Colorado.

 Copyright © 2022 Natalie M. Dorfeld and the authors of individual parts of the book.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 240 pages, with notes and bibliographies.
-This book will be available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in PDF and ePub formats for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.